3M1RY33T/dots-hyprland-professional/README.md

 ## Motivation

 My contribution to this configiration is mainly aimed at the API sidebar; however I have plans for other features in the future.
 I wanted to keep a professional profile on my Linux Setup, so I started by disabling Waifu and Booru APIs.
 After that, the API sidebar felt pretty empty so I started my attempts to fill it up with other APIs.
-Took me a while, but DeepSeek is now available to use in this repository, with more to be implemented soon.
+Took me a while, but Deepseek is now available to use in this repository, with more to be implemented soon.

 **Note:** If you wish to use this profile and also use Waifu & Booru, you can enable it in ``~/.config/ags/modules/.configuration/default_options.jsonc`` by simply uncommenting two lines that are their entries.